fredericbonnet/helena/docs/src/helena-dialect/dicts.spec.md

 provides an ensemble of subcommands for dictionary creation, conversion, access, and operations.

-Dictionary values are Helena values whose internal type is `MAP`.
-The name `dict` was preferred over `map` and alternatives for several
+Dictionary values are Helena values whose internal type is `DICTIONARY`.
+The name `dict` was preferred over `dictionary` because it is shorter and is already used in other languages like Tcl and Python.
-reasons:
-- `map` is the name of a list transform function in other languages (e.g. JavaScript) and this could bring confusion
-- `dict` is the name used in Tcl
-- `dictionary` is too verbose

 ### Dictionary creation and conversion